caseydunham/pirate-paste/README.md

 Open up a browser and navigate to `http://localhost:8080` to get started.

+To start working with the code in an IDE like Eclipse, check out the [m2eclipse](http://www.sonatype.org/m2eclipse/) plugin.
+If using [IntelliJ](http://www.jetbrains.com/idea/), you can import the project directly from the Start new project wizard.

 ## License

 Pirate Paste is licensed under the [MIT License](http://opensource.org/licenses/MIT), so feel free to use this how you want.